-Sleet has been known to fall as far south as Southern Texas and Northern Mexico.
-In the United States, the heaviest amounts of sleet typically fall in the southeastern states, as it is often too warm to snow even in the winter months.
+Sleet occurs as far south as Southern Texas and Northern Mexico.
+In the United States, the heaviest amounts typically fall in the southeastern states, as it is often too warm to snow, even in the winter.

-Both sleet and hailstones are formed when raindrops or snowflakes are carried through subfreezing air, where they instantly freeze into ice.
-The difference between the two is that sleet generally falls directly to the ground and is smooth.
+Both are formed when raindrops or snowflakes are carried through subfreezing air, where they instantly freeze into ice.
+The difference is that sleet falls directly to the ground and is smooth.
 On the other hand, hail is pushed around by the wind in thunderstorms, growing into a jagged, larger ball of ice before falling to earth.

-Another obvious difference is the time of year they occur: hail is most common in the summer months, while sleet is more common in the winter months.
+Another noticeable difference is the time of year they occur: hail is most common in summer, while sleet is more common in winter.

 How Common is Sleet?

-During most winters, significant accumulations of sleet are seen only in northern states and during winter storms with widespread blowing snow.
-However, on rare occasions, heavy sleet accumulations have been seen in the southern states, particularly in Gulf Coast states from central Texas to Alabama.
+During most winters, significant accumulations are seen only in northern states and during winter storms along the coast.
+However, on rare occasions, heavy accumulations have been seen in the southern states, particularly in Gulf Coast states from central Texas to Alabama.

 Sleet vs. Freezing Rain

 Freezing rain differs from sleet because the snowflake melts entirely and doesn’t freeze until coming in contact with cold objects.
-This occurs because the warm layer being extremely deep, and the cold layer very thin, perhaps just a few feet off the ground.
+This occurs because the warm layer is extremely deep, and the cold layer is very thin, perhaps just a few feet off the ground.